nephio-project/porch/docs/content/en/docs/7_cli_api/api-ref.md

 #### ParentReference

+Deprecated.
 ParentReference is a reference to a parent package